dineshsood/ansible-kafka-cluster/README.md

 # ansible-kafka-cluster
 Ansible script to create 3 node kafka cluster on RHEL 7.5 by providing either 3 IP address or dns server names

 #### NOTE: I am creating DNS server by editing /etc/hosts file in linux.
-In production, user DNS names.
+In production, use DNS names.
 Also, this script assume the linux boxes are redhat and brand new.
 Nothing is installed on them.

 1. Create **<script_location>** folder inside the Host machine, where you will run Ansible script
    * pull "**ansible-kafka-cluster**" project into this folder from Github